Brazil 'super minister' quits in Bolsonaro's worst crisis yet

 “The president emphasized to me, explicitly, more than once, that he wanted someone who was a personal contact, whom he could call, from whom he could get information, intelligence reports,” Moro said.
 “And really, that’s not the job of the federal police to give that information.”

-Capitao Augusto, head of the gun lobby in Congress, which has been key to the president’s threadbare coalition, said this was the “beginning of the end” for Bolsonaro.
+Capitao Augusto, head of the gun lobby in Congress that has been key to the president’s threadbare coalition, said this was the “beginning of the end” for Bolsonaro.

 “His position is becoming more and more untenable,” Augusto told Reuters, adding that a parliamentary investigation was certain.
 “I think that after this pandemic, the first topic that will be debated will be the question of the impeachment of the president.”